Note that we will add

 His normals are also great, he has a ground projectile, and if you're familiar with other fighting games,

-Darius has the closest thing to a Dragon Punch in the game.
+Darius has the closest thing to a Dragon Punch in this game.

 You can think of